 Tel: 33 (0)4 79 082744

 A European fine dining menu in this upmarket restaurant on the right-hand side of the piste as you ski down.
 Lovely for a treat lunch or evening meal.

 Pop in to this bar for a bacon and egg buttie or a seriously good coffee in the morning, or try the hearty soup and crusty bread or a falafel wrap at lunchtime.
-The Chateau Astrelus bordeaux is made by a Courchevel local turned winemaker!
+After skiing, pop in for a vin chaud and catch a live band.

 Sit outside and watch the sun go down with a sharing platter, or play pinball or pool while you wait for your juicy burger… Live bands and DJ sets in the evening get very lively!
 This bar welcomes seasonnaires and holidaymakers who party until the early hours.